Evolutionary-Intelligence/EC-A-Modern-Perspective/README.md

 An important yet difficult question to answer is the (underlying) **assumptions** behind EAs (followed closely by their **working principles**).

-Our **modest** goal for this book is to provide basic information regarding to EC, in order to help the novices foster the ability of judging **which is a good research practice or not**, which we think is important especially for some novices.
+Our **modest** goal for this book is to provide basic information regarding to EC, in order to help the novices foster the ability of judging **whether it is a good research practice or not for EC**, which we think is very important especially for some novices.